flare-foundation/docs/docs/infra/validation/deploying.md

 # Deploying a Validator Node

-## Introduction
+Deploy validator nodes to participate in consensus and collect rewards that the network provides to those who help secure it.

-As explained in the [Validator Nodes](../../tech/validators.md) page, these servers fulfill a critical role in securing the network:
+As explained in the [Validator Nodes](../../tech/validators.md) page, they are servers that fulfill a critical role in securing the network.
+They:

-* They check that all received [transactions](glossary.md#transaction) are valid.
+* Check that all received [transactions](glossary.md#transaction) are valid.
-* They run a [consensus](glossary.md#consensus) algorithm so that all validators in the network agree on the transactions to add to the blockchain.
+* Run a [consensus](glossary.md#consensus) algorithm so that all validators in the network agree on the transactions to add to the blockchain.
-* Finally, they add the agreed-upon transactions to their copy of the [ledger](glossary.md#ledger).
+* Finally, add the agreed-upon transactions to their copy of the [ledger](glossary.md#ledger).

-Additionally, all blockchains must employ measures against [Sybil attacks](glossary.md#sybil_resistance) and the Flare network is planning two such measures:
+Additionally, all blockchains employ certain measures against [Sybil attacks](glossary.md#sybil_resistance).
+In this regard, Flare validators must:

+* Be associated with an [FTSO Data Provider](glossary.md#data_provider).
+    The performance of the data provider has an impact on the validation rewards.
-* Validators will need to stake native tokens, just like in regular [Proof of Stake](glossary.md#proof_of_stake).
+* Stake native tokens, as in [Proof of Stake](glossary.md#proof_of_stake).
-* Validators will also need to be [FTSO Data Providers](glossary.md#data_provider), and their performance in this role will have an impact on their validation rewards, leading to a meritocratic system.

-However, given the importance of the validator role and the novelty of the meritocratic approach, these measures are being implemented in phases:

-!!! tool "Implementation phases"

-    * **Phase 0**:

-        Only validators with preregistered keys can be deployed.

-        Some users will receive **preregistered validator keys**, this is, the keys required to launch a node which **has already been registered as a validator**.
-        This is the only way to deploy a validator node during this phase.

-    * **Phase 1**:

-        Candidate FTSO validators.

-        FTSO data providers that wish to become validators need to undergo a [KYC process](https://en.wikipedia.org/wiki/Know_your_customer) (Contact Tom T. over Discord (`Tom T#7603`), Telegram (`@TampaBay7`) or [email](mailto:tom@flare.network)) and operate an [Observer node](../observation/deploying.md).

-        Random security scans will be performed on the node, and if all of them are successful (see [Mandatory security measures](#mandatory-security-measures) below) validator rewards will be accrued.
-        Validator rewards are split evenly among all candidate validators that passed the security scans.

-    More phases will be added as the process is refined.

-    Information affecting only specific phases is indicated in this guide with colored boxes like this one.

-This guide explains how to deploy your own validator node so you can participate in the consensus and collect the rewards that the network provides to those who help secure it.
+To maintain decentralization, these limits apply:

+* A single FTSO data provider can be associated with up to 4 validators, each with its own stake and each claiming their own rewards.
+    Each validator can be associated with only one FTSO provider.
+* The [staking cap](../../user/staking/index.md#limits) on each validators' rewards is 5% of the total staked funds on the network.

-!!! info "The following instructions apply to the Flare network only."
+!!! info "The following instructions apply to the Flare network only.
+Validators on Songbird are managed by the Flare Foundation."

 ## Prerequisites